pslucas0212/DNSUpdating/README.md

 # DNS Dynamic Updating

 Updated 2021-05-03
 **Note:** named is running on a RHEL 8.3 server updated in April 2021 and the test client servers is also running RHEL 8.3
+For this example the subnet is 10.1.10.0/24 and domain is example.com

 ## Notes on setting up remote DNS updating with nsupdate